-According to Heath, however, there's still a long way to go.
+According to Heath, however there's still a long way to go.

 "Procurement is still viewed as a service that businesses need to deliver themselves.
 Ten years ago it was the same for HR, IT, finance.
-But while certain elements of the purchasing function do need to remain in-house, procurement and contract management can be outsourced."
+But while certain elements of the supply-chain function do need to remain in-house, procurement and contract management can be outsourced."

 How is an outsourced procurement model different to what your business is likely already doing?

 According to Heath, "Where we add value is the ability to leverage the experience, capability and capacity of the entire R2S Team to deliver specific procurements.
 The other benefit is that you only pay for the resourcing you need to deliver specific procurements or procurement program resulting in a significant saving on resource costs”.

 Businesses usually seek outsourced procurement services "for major projects, where there's a high risk to delivery of the procurement from a knowledge and experience, or time perspective," explains Heath.
 "That can be everything from delivery of a major construction transaction to management of a high-risk supply contract to ensure adequate implementation and management of external parties."

 The benefit of engaging with professional procurement consultants is that you have access to their massive wealth of professional experience and high-calibre resources.
 They'll know exactly how to deliver your procurement requirements based on the firm's collective expertise and proven procurement methodologies.

 This illustrates one of the benefits of moving to outsourced procurement - you don't need to make the shift all at once.